 - Internet Matters - a non-for-profit organisation that seeks to empower parents and carers to keep children safe in the digital world.

 - Childline - information and advice for parents and children.

 - Safer Internet -a partnership between Childnet International, Internet Watch Foundation and SWGfL to promote the safe and responsible use of technology for young people.

-- Digital Parent Magazine - essential knowledge, from Vodafone, as you guide your children through the challenges of life online.
+- Digital Parent Magazine - essential knowledge, from Vodafone with online access to their Digital Parenting magazine and children's e-book, to help you guide your children through the challenges of life online.